cjdbarlow/bedside-notebook/anaesthesia/obs/tof.md

 ##Induction
-If being performed in theatre, assume the forceps will fail and caesarian will be performed:
+If being performed in theatre, it is safer to assume the forceps will fail (although ~2/3<sup>rds</sup> are successful) and caesarian will be performed:
 * Spinal
-Consider omitting long-acting intrathecal opioid.
+Consider omitting long-acting intrathecal opioid - discuss with obstetrician liklihood of successful forceps delivery.
 * Epidural top-up
 Give standard dose top-up.